 All my love,

-Liselotte was staying with a cousin Hannah Altmann, her husband Manfred Altmann and their daughter Eva.
-They had settled in London after arriving in England from Berlin soon after Hitler gained power in 1933.
+Liselotte was staying with an older cousin (Hannah Altmann), her husband (Manfred Altmann) and their young adult daughter (Eva).
+They had settled in London after arriving in England from Berlin, very soon after Hitler gained power in 1933.
 At the time of Liselotte’s stay, the family were living in a house on Finchley Road, West Hampstead, an area with a strong presence of German, Austrian and other central European refugees.

 The reference to “This England” is from Shakespeare’s Richard II: “This royal throne of kings, this sceptred isle… This blessed plot, this earth, this realm, this England.”

-Referring to Joseph McCarthy, a Republican U.S. senator from the state of Wisconsin and anti-communist demagogue.
+Referring to Joseph McCarthy, a United States Republican senator from the state of Wisconsin and anti-communist demagogue.

 Adjusted for inflation, $200 would today be the equivalent of less than $2,000 – that is a travel allowance of $500 per month.

 Austin Warren (1899–1986) was a distinguished American literary scholar, at this time a professor of English at the University of Michigan.

 Monique Weil was one of Liselotte’s first friends in America; they met in 1947 at Hunter College, while fundraising for refugees and displaced people in Europe.
 Monique’s family was also Jewish (her mother British and her father French) and for safety she was sent to Australia during the war.
 On her way home to England, she passed through the United States and decided to stay there.
 Monique and Liselotte remained close friends until Liselotte died.

 Liselotte and Gwen were treated for some time at the same tuberculosis sanatorium in Leysin, Switzerland.